Wondering how much time it takes to create a system security software?

 This is the most important phase in projects that use the Waterfall methodology, and you must allocate sufficient time for this.
 You need to decide the features you will offer.
 An enterprise security software suite may have the following features:

 - It should automatically update computer systems to meet new cybersecurity threats.

 - The enterprise security software should scan the IT system in real-time.

 - It should automatically clean up viruses without any user intervention.

 - The software should provide data protection for multiple apps and services.

-- An enterprise security software should provide application-level security.
+- Enterprise security software should provide application-level security.

 - The software must provide an admin dashboard with role-based menu options.